jkawulok/CoMeta/README.md

 	II ***** CoMeta program *****
 	1. Directory structure:
-			bin		- main directory of CoMeta (programs after compilation will be stored here), also it includes two perl scipts (gen_list_names.pl and class_seq_to_taxon_all.pl)
-			src		- source codes
+			bin			- main directory of CoMeta (programs after compilation will be stored here), also it includes perl and shell scipts src			- folder with source codes
 			example 	- folder with sample data
+			makefile	- file defines the prototype and library files used and the order of compilation readme.txt	- this file

 	2. Binaries: